OpenInterpreter/open-interpreter/README.md

 > Having access to a very eager junior programmer working at the speed of your fingertips can make completely new workflows effortless and efficient, as well as open the benefits of programming to new audiences. - [OpenAI](https://openai.com/blog/chatgpt-plugins#code-interpreter)

+---

 **Open Interpreter** provides a minimal, [rich](https://github.com/Textualize/rich) chat interface to GPT-4 in your terminal.
-The model can run Python code locally and reflect on its output.
+The model can run Python code _locally_ and reflect on its output, providing [several advantages](https://github.com/KillianLucas/open-interpreter#comparison-to-chatgpts-code-interpreter) over OpenAI's hosted interpreter.

 This extends GPT-4 with Python's general-purpose capabilities: